contrast-zone/t-rewriter.js/README.md

 ## 1. about reasoner.js

-*reasoner.js* is a [term graph rewriting](https://en.wikipedia.org/wiki/Graph_rewriting#Term_graph_rewriting) tool for transforming any input [s-expr](https://en.wikipedia.org/wiki/S-expression) to any output s-expr using its own [metalanguage](https://en.wikipedia.org/wiki/Metalanguage) as a [rule-based system](https://en.wikipedia.org/wiki/Rule-based_system). *reasoner.js* may be used for a wide range of computing tasks, but its main intentions are to support [metacompiling](https://en.wikipedia.org/wiki/Compiler-compiler), [program synthesis](https://en.wikipedia.org/wiki/Program_synthesis), and [automated logical reasoning](https://en.wikipedia.org/wiki/Automated_reasoning).
+*reasoner.js* is a [term graph rewriting](https://en.wikipedia.org/wiki/Graph_rewriting#Term_graph_rewriting) tool for transforming any input [s-expr](https://en.wikipedia.org/wiki/S-expression) to any output s-expr using its own [metalanguage](https://en.wikipedia.org/wiki/Metalanguage) as a [rule-based system](https://en.wikipedia.org/wiki/Rule-based_system). *reasoner.js* may be used for a wide range of computing tasks, but its main intentions are to support [metacompiling](https://en.wikipedia.org/wiki/Compiler-compiler), [automated reasoning](https://en.wikipedia.org/wiki/Automated_reasoning), and [deductive computing](https://en.wikipedia.org/wiki/Deductive_reasoning).

 ## 2. how does it work?